mlhartme/maven-dockerbuild-plugin/README.md

 ## Implementation

 This plugin is pretty simple.
-The build goal prints equivalent shell commands to log what it does:
+The `build` goal prints equivalent shell commands to indicate what it does:
 * resolve artifact containing the Dockerfile
 * unpack into `target/dockerbuild/context`
-* copy artifact arguments into this directory
+* evaluate arguments (and possibly copying files into the context if a %copy directive is encountered)
 * use Docker's Java Client API to build the image;

 Note that the plugin does not actually use the shell command it prints to the console -- this is just to document what it does and to simplify